parkavenue9639/BaseGraph/backend/README.md

 ### Overview

 MyGraph is a modern backend API service built with FastAPI and LangGraph, providing intelligent conversation capabilities with streaming Server-Sent Events (SSE) support.
-It featurChatOpenAIes a stateful graph-based workflow system with PostgreSQL checkpoint persistence.
+It features a stateful graph-based workflow system with PostgreSQL checkpoint persistence.

 ### Features